-The cruise segment has also played an instrumental role for FY 2018-2019 and is gradually emerging as a vital segment in the overall Mauritian tourism landscape.
-Cruise tourists almost doubled from 12,995 to 24,388 from Jan to June 2018 compared to the corresponding period in 2019.
-To further boost this segment, the MTPA has participated in the Sea Trade Fair in Hamburg.
+landscape.
+Cruise tourists almost doubled from this segment, the MTPA has participated in the Sea wherever possible to the island.
+Trade Fair in Hamburg.
 Negotiations are already under way to have bigger cruise vessels in 2020 once the new cruise terminal would be operational.

-Concurrently, we also capitalised on events to not only to improve the low season but to reinforce the destination's position as a MICE centre in the Indian Ocean.
-On top of participating and organising MICE roadshows fairs in respective markets, the destination successfully attracted major international events such as the World Travel Awards and Fintech Conference.
-World class local events such Afrasia Golf, the Creole Festival, Divali with Zee TV and the Carnival were also organised and were covered by the international media and gave extensive viewership to the destination.
+the destination's position as a MICE centre in the have to be innovative and adapted to boost tourist Indian Ocean.
+On top of participating and organising arrivals.
+MICE roadshows fairs in respective markets, the destination successfully attracted major international events such as the World Travel Awards to rejuvenate their products to the tune of an ever and Fintech Conference.
+World class local events more demanding tourism clientèle. such Afrasia Golf, the Creole Festival, Divali with Zee TV and the Carnival were also organised and to move forward in the right direction with regards were covered by the international media and gave to the tourism sector which will continue to be one extensive viewership to the destination.

-E-marketing has become firmly entrenched in MTPA's overall marketing strategy.
-The core focus has been on the development of content and its promotion on key online channels and social media and motivated the users to engage with the destination's social profiles.
-E-marketing actions were also reinforced through influencer marketing with loyal audience's engagement.
+E-marketing has become firmly entrenched in MTPA's Minister of Tourism, Hon.
+Anil Kumarsingh Gayan overall marketing strategy.
+The core focus has been SC, for the confidence and trust bestowed upon the on the development of content and its promotion on MTPA Board; and also the Director of the MTPA and key online channels and social media and motivated staff for their valuable contribution. the users to engage with the destination's social profiles.
+E-marketing actions were also reinforced one with the collaboration of all our key partners in through influencer marketing with loyal audience's the Mauritian tourism industry. engagement.
 The key projects have been:

-- The creation of content, traffic drivers, social media and display campaigns in English and French on euronews.com. - Digital advertising campaign on LastMinute.com - Advertising campaign with IExplore and TravelMindset numerous external factors, most of them, being beyond our control.
-Our major marketing concerns were that airlift would not be as flourishing as the previous years of laudable performance and would affect growth from two broadbase markets, namely India and China.
-Additionally, EK temporarily reduced its operations from Mid-April to end of May 2019, and Eurowings stopped flying after April 2019 which further complicated matters.
+- The creation of content, traffic drivers, social media and display campaigns in English and French on euronews.com. - Digital advertising campaign on LastMinute.com - Advertising campaign with IExplore and TravelMindset beyond our control.
+Our major marketing concerns were that airlift would not be as flourishing as the previous years of laudable performance and would • The "Continuité Territoriale" has had dire impacts affect growth from two broadbase markets, namely its operations from Mid-April to end of May 2019, and Eurowings stopped flying after April 2019 which further complicated matters.

-The first semester of Year 2019 constituted a very typical one for the tourism industry on account of

-BREXIT effect is expected to be adversely felt in the UK tourism outbound segment and to a certain extent across Europe.
-We would still need to strive hard to re-establish growth from the Chinese market, and with the South African Rand's weakening, we could not expect same commendable performance as before.
-To add, the destination also had to match a new breed of competitive forces related to price, new destinations, air access [French B servicing Reunion Island for instance] and subsidies such as 'Continuité Territoriale'.
+The first semester of Year 2019 constituted a very typical one for the tourism industry on account of during FY 2018-19.
+Part of the marketing resources the UK tourism outbound segment and to a certain extent across Europe.
+We would still need to strive represented some 46% of total seats injected.
+On top hard to re-establish growth from the Chinese market, of supporting 'Point to Point' airlines, the MPTA also and with the South African Rand's weakening, we went into joint partnerships especially with Emirates could not expect same commendable performance (EK), KLM/MK and Turkish Airlines to attract tourists as before.
+To add, the destination also had to match a new breed of competitive forces related to price, new destinations, air access [French B servicing (EK), Turkish Airlines and MK/KLM to motivate tourist Reunion Island for instance and subsidies such as